 Skaters pay $20 toward the cost of their costume for the show at the beginningof the season, and they can wear this for solos/duets too, or find a skating dress if they prefer.

 Again, so much fun, although it means work for skaters and volunteer parents alike.
 The competition is in March and skaters come from clubs through the Rockies to compete for medals and ribbons.
 Basic skaters all medal, Freestyle skaters are placed 1st, 2nd and 3rd, and we have a panel of USFSA judges officiating.
 Basic kids enter level-specific classes and do routines they have been working on through the second session.
 They choose their music (which needs to be age appropriate and cut to the exact time designated) and there are additional competition events they can enter for fun like endless spiral, shoot the duck and jups and spins.
 Very popular is 'interpretive' where kids hear music played twice then have to make up their own routine on the spot.

-The Skatestraveganza is also a fundraiser for the AFSC
+Cody Spring Classic is also a fundraiser for the CFSC

-The AFSC started a travelling team last year (2015-16 season) and our skaters had great fun competing in competitions in Rapid City, SD, Casper WY, and Billings, MT where they all qualified for Nationals at the State Games.
+The CFSC started a traveling team last year (2015-16 season) and our skaters had great fun competing in competitions in Rapid City, SD, Casper WY, and Billings, MT where they all qualified for Nationals at the State Games.